Lesson 9: Adding Interactivity with Overlays

 Keep reading, and I’ll show you how.

 Slideshows can be created with just a combination of multi-state objects and buttons, as explained in another tutorial.
-But the DPS Slideshow overlay adds some additional capabilities to slideshows.
+But the Slideshow overlay/widget adds some additional capabilities to slideshows.

 To create a slideshow overlay, just select a multi-state object with the Selection tool, and open in5 > Interactive Widgets > Slideshow (or click Slideshow in the Overlays panel).